pschool-in/curriculum/content/grammar/conjunction/conjunction-group.md

 ### (conjunction-2)

-Classify the given words as conjunction or not.
+Classify the given words as a conjunction or not.

 Conjunction